Topological models of arithmetic: Every countable model is continuously presented on the rationals

+\item [\rm{(b)}] If a linear order $\<L,\leq_L>$ is definable in $M$, then every limit point in $L$ has the same cofinality (from below or above) as the cofinality of $M$, and this is furthermore the same as the cofinality or coinitiality of $L$ itself.

-In particular, $\Q^M$ is never a Suslin line, nor is it the space of irrational numbers.
-While theorem~\ref{Theorem.Q^M-not-separable} rules out these latter spaces for $\Q^M$, it does not seem necessarily to rule them out as supporting topological models of arithmetic in some other way than as $\Q^M$.
+\item [\rm{(c)}] If $M$ is uncountable, then $\Q^M$ is not separable, and indeed, it has an uncountable discrete subset, and therefore admits an uncountable family of disjoint intervals. \footnote{In particular, $\Q^M$ is never a Suslin line, nor is it the space of irrational numbers.
+While part (c) of Theorem \ref{basic order properties} rules out these latter spaces for $\Q^M$, it does not seem necessarily to rule them out as supporting topological models of arithmetic in some way other than as $\Q^M$.} \end{enumerate} \end{theorem}